About Curriculum Vitae Projects Resources Contact

 In designing the eye-controlled wheelchair, it was necessary to reverse engineer the available power wheelchair and hack into its proprietary circuitry.
 This process took quite a while, and has been repeated by many other researchers around the world.
 This seems like a waste of time that could be better spent developing improved input methods, control algorithms, environmental sensors, and so on.
 No one likes reinventing the wheel.

-In order to alleviate this issue, I am developing a universal computer-wheelchair interface, which would handle that part of the puzzle and allow researchers to focus their time on more important endeavors.
+In order to alleviate this issue, I have done some work to develop a universal computer-wheelchair interface, which would handle that part of the puzzle and allow researchers to focus their time on more important endeavors.
 In addition, this will allow users to take advantage of currently existing computer access methods, such as head trackers, specialized mice, keyboards, joysticks, touch screens, single or double switch scanning, etc. Combining such a tool with preexisting eye trackers (like those from Tobii and Dynavox) would result in an improved alternative to my previous eye-controlled wheelchair.
 Finally, the use of a common PC as a controller (as opposed to one or more microcontrollers) would make software development more accessible, opening doors for work in self-localization, mapping, obstacle avoidance, semi-autonomous navigation, docking, input smoothing/correction, and other avenues of smart wheelchair research.

 In order to implement a new eye-controlled wheelchair from this point, the following would be necessary:

 One major drawback to this method is the fact that a tablet PC or AAC device with an eye tracker generally costs $8,000-15,000 (USD).
 This could be circumvented by using a home-built or open source eye tracker (like one of Jason Babcock's design).

 I plan to continue working on this project, but I would be very happy to see how others tackle this problem, especially as this may be the perfect scope for an engineering senior design project.